4581 Asclepius

 Asclepius passed by Earth on 22 March 1989 at a distance of 0.00457 AU.
 Although this exceeds the Moon's orbital radius, the close pass received attention at that time.
 "On the cosmic scale of things, that was a close call", said Dr. Henry Holt.
 Geophysicists estimate that collision with Asclepius would release energy comparable to the explosion of a 600 megaton atomic bomb.
 The asteroid was discovered 31 March 1989, nine days after its closest approach to the Earth.

 Subsequent discoveries revealed that a whole class of such objects exists.
 Close approaches by objects the size of Asclepius pass by every two or three years, undetected until the start of computerized near-Earth object searches.

 On 24 March 2051, the asteroid will pass 0.0123 AU from the Earth.
-It will be the eighth pass of less than 30 Gm in this century.
+It will be the eighth pass of less than 30 million km in this century.
 JPL shows that the uncertainty region of the asteroid will cause it to most likely pass from 0.02 AU to 0.17 AU from the Earth in 2135.